drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_client/1_creating_a_client.md

 When you wish to build a client, Sinco will do the following:

 - Run a Deno subprocess for the given browser.
 This points to your own executable of the browser.
-If you're using Chrome version 88, Sinco to spin up Chrome instance using version 88.
+If you are using Chrome version 88, Sinco will spin up a Chrome instance using version 88.
 If you do not have Chrome installed, Sinco will fail to run.
-  - This means that a Chrome or Firefox process will run, and will run indefinitely until Sinco closes it via it's `.close()` method on the API
+  - This means that a Chrome or Firefox process will run, and will run indefinitely until Sinco closes it via its `.done()` method on the API
-- The browser is ran via headless, meaning the process is running, but there is no window or application you can view it on.
+- The browser runs headless.
+This means the process is running, but there is no window or application you can view it on.
 The command used to run the headless browser instance will open up a websocket server.
 - Sinco will connect to that websocket endpoint as a client, via the Chrome Remote Devtools Protocol.
 This is how Sinco tells the page what to do
 - Sinco then returns a class to you, with methods that allow you to easily interact with your browser instance/client.
-- This class provides the exact same API methods whether you're using Firefox or Chrome.
-The reason we did this was for consistency
+- This class provides the exact same API methods whether you are using Firefox or Chrome.
+The reason we did this was for consistency.

 To create and build a client, Sinco provides a `buildFor()` method, where you can specify which browser to build for, and any extra confguration options you wish to supply, such as a default URL to open when the browser instance runs, or point to a specific Chrome version installed on your computer.
+This method will then return a `Client` instance.

 In this tutorial, you will:

-- Create both a headless browser instance for Chrome and Firefix
+- Create both a headless browser instance for Chrome and Firefox
 - Customise the build options

 ## Folder Structure End State